celery/ceps/draft/celery-5-high-level-architecture.rst

   Message Broker
-    `Enterprise Integration Patterns`_ defines a `Message Broker`_ as an architectural building block that can receive messages from multiple destinations, determine the correct destination and route the message to the correct channel.
+    `Enterprise Integration Patterns`_ defines a `Message Broker`_ as an architectural building block that can receive :term:`messages <Message>` from multiple destinations, determine the correct destination and route the message to the correct channel.

+  Message

+    `Enterprise Integration Patterns`_ defines a `Message`_ as  data record that the messaging system can transmit through a message channel.

   Command Message
-    `Enterprise Integration Patterns`_ defines a `Command Message`_ as a message which instructs a worker to execute a task.
+    `Enterprise Integration Patterns`_ defines a `Command Message`_ as a :term:`Message` which instructs a worker to execute a task.

   Event Message
-    `Enterprise Integration Patterns`_ defines an `Event Message`_ as a message which indicates that an event has occurred.
+    `Enterprise Integration Patterns`_ defines an `Event Message`_ as a :term:`Message` which indicates that an event has occurred.

   Document Message
-    `Enterprise Integration Patterns`_ defines an `Document Message`_ as a message containing data from a data source.
+    `Enterprise Integration Patterns`_ defines an `Document Message`_ as a :term:`Message` containing data from a data source.

   Circuit Breaker
     Martin Fowler defines a `Circuit Breaker`_ in the following fashion: